meta-introspector/git-submodules-rs-nix/docs/crq/CRQ-011-GH_CLI_SOPs_and_Scripts.md

     *   Scripts for listing, viewing, creating, and checking out pull requests.
     *   A script (`gh_extract_actors.sh`) to extract unique users (actors) from issues and comments, providing valuable insights into project interactions.

 These additions aim to streamline development workflows, improve documentation accessibility, and facilitate interaction with automated agents.
+The shell scripts have been created and their shebangs adjusted for compatibility.

 ### Expected Outcome